Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Experimental Procedure

 \subsection{Reproducibility}

 The majority of the classifiers described are available in the aeon time series machine learning toolkit (see Footnote 2) and all datasets are available for download (see Footnote 1).
 Appendix~\ref{app:code} gives detailed code examples on how to reproduce these experiments, including parameters used, if they differ from the default.
-Further guidance on reproducibility and our results files are available in an accompanying webpage\footnote{\url{https://tsml-eval.readthedocs.io/en/latest/publications/2023/tsc_bakeoff/tsc_bakeoff_2023.html}}
+All results are available from the TSC website and can be directly loaded from there using aeon.
+Further guidance on reproducibility, parameterisation of the algorithms used in our experiments and our results files are available in an accompanying webpage\footnote{\url{https://tsml-eval.readthedocs.io/en/latest/publications/2023/tsc_bakeoff/tsc_bakeoff_2023.html}}.
+With the exception of three algorithms which only meet our usage criteria with a Java implementation, all the algorithms used in our experiments are runnable using the Python software and guides linked in the webpage.